britton-jb/belial/README.md

 other pieces of standardization I like in my Elixir apps.
 I'd actively advise other folks to stear clear.

+It was also pulled out of an existing project, and shows in some of it's organization and current lack of internal coherence.
+I may address that at some point in the future, but it currently isn't a high priority for me, where a successful extraction was.

 ## Installation

 Currently only available via GitHub install.